Madonna and contemporary arts: 1970s and arrival to New York City

 Madonna pursued a career in modern dance, moving to New York City in the late 1970s.
-She attended numerous museums for free, and worked as an art nude model in art schools.
+She attended numerous museums for free, and worked as an art nude model in art schools for photographers such as Martin Schreiber and Lee Friedlander.
 This brought her into contact with painters and photographers.
-Madonna declared: "People painted me all the time".
+Madonna would later declared: "People painted me all the time".
 She briefly took classes of photography, painting and drawing.